algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 {% endhighlight %}

-Go ahead and type or paste the code sample above in the Algorithmia code editor after removing the "Hello World" code.
+Go ahead and type or paste the code sample above in the Algorithmia code editor after removing the "Hello World" boilerplate code.

 Now compile the new code sample and when that's done test the code in the console by passing in the input and hitting enter on your keyboard: